Sylchauf/smart-kotkot/README.md

 ### Requirements

-- Node.JS v14+
+- Docker
-- fswebcam
+- Docker-compose (install with pip on raspbian)

 ### Run